mvolkmann/blog/src/lua.md

 ## Modules

-A module is defined by a source file that returns a table containing variables and functions.
+A module is defined by a table whose entries are variables and functions.
+Typically each module is defined in its own source file and made available in other source files using the `require` function.

 To define a module named `my_module`, create a file named `my_module.lua` containing code like the following: